mastermj65/help/09_login-issues/07_page-refresh-on-login.md

 Open up your browser settings and:

--Enable or allow cookies
+- Enable or allow cookies
--Turn off any browser extensions or plugins which might be affecting cookies
+- Turn off any browser extensions or plugins which might be affecting cookies